mikeyjwilliams/mikeyjwilliams/README.md

 ---

 A Software Engineer in process.
-I have gained experience in web development while looking for Quality Assurance or similar roles at this time.
+My goal is to help create technology that is friendly, useful, and good for humans.

-I like to create, design, and build things and will be putting more effort into writing about these experiences coming forward.
-As I love to learn new things and experiment.
+I like to create, design, and build things.
+Also, I love to learn, figure puzzles out, and see how stuff works through experiments.

-How to reach me: [email](mailto:williamsmikeyj@outlook.com) or on [twitter](https://twitter.com/thoughtToDesign)
+How to reach me: [email](mailto:williamsmikeyj@outlook.com)

 Outside of tech I enjoy art, music whether trying to create it or listening, playing video games some, and spending time with loved ones.